Contact firstname.lastname@example.org the Scholarship Office for more scholarship information.

 - Current Students Deadline is May 1st.
 To be considered for a Current Student Scholarship the student must have completed 30 credit hours total with a minimum of 15 credit hours completed at DSU, and be admitted into a eligible 1st Bachelors'.
 Funding is limited.
 Award levels are determined on a scale.

 Non-Resident Waiver/Scholarship Programs

 To be eligible for any non-resident based waiver/scholarship all applicants must be U.S. Citizens (or eligible non-citizens as determined by a FAFSA application or certification documents).

 In order to be considered for a non-resident Academic Scholarship, applicant must be fully admitted to DSU, must meet academic requirements and my not have previously earned a baccalaureate or higher degree.
-Non Resident Academic Scholarships (Presidential, Chancellor and Full Merit) do not require an application.
+Non Resident Academic Scholarships (Presidential, University, and Full Merit) do not require an application.
 Awards are made automatically upon admission to DSU.
 Scholarship Deadline is March 1st.

 Scholarship Deferment and Reinstatement

 - Deferred Admission / Leave of Absence: Students requesting a scholarship deferment must submit a form for either an Admission Deferment or Leave of Absence.